argonne-lcf/balsam/docs/user-guide/appdef.md

     app sync` to apply changes to the running Site.
 Otherwise, new or modified Apps will not run correctly.

+## Apps versus ApplicationDefinitions
+In the rest of the documentation, we use the terms `ApplicationDefinition` and `App` somewhat interchangably, but there is an important distinction.
+The `ApplicationDefinition` is a Python class stored in the `apps/` folder of a Site. `Apps` are stored in the central web service and have a **one-to-one** correspondence with `ApplicationDefinition` classes.
-    Note that the API does not store anything about the `ApplicationDefinition` classes other than the class name and some metadata about allowed parameters, allowed data transfers, etc...
-What actually runs at the Site is loaded solely from the class on the local filesystem.
+The API `App` is merely a *pointer* to a `ApplicationDefinition` class at a certain Site.
+The `App` does not store anything about the `ApplicationDefinition` classes other than the class name and some metadata about allowed parameters, allowed data transfers, and so forth.
+Code executed at the Site is strictly loaded from the  site-local filesystem.

+When creating a `Job`, we refer to the desired `App` by its name or ID.
+This decoupling enables us to search `Apps` and submit `Jobs` from anywhere.
+That is, we don't actually need to to access the `ApplicationDefinition` class to use it when building workflows.

 ## Writing ApplicationDefinitions